 "First of all, directing is an idea that you have of a total flow of images that are going on, which are incidentally actors, words, and objects in space.
 It's an idea you have of yourself, like the idea you have of your own personality which finds its best representation in the world in terms of specific flows of imaginary images.
 That's what directing is."
 (Polonsky in Directing the Film by Ed Sherman, 1976)

-In 1928, Polonsky entered the New York City College.
-After graduating, he studied at Columbia Law School, receiving his B.A.
+In 1928, Polonsky entered the New York City College, where he studied under the philosopher Morris Cohen.
+His classmates included the sociologist and poet Paul Goodman.
+After graduating, Polonsky studied at Columbia Law School, receiving his B.A.
 (1935).
-He practiced law for a few years and taught at the New York City College.
+For a few year, he practiced law, and taught at his alma mater.
 In 1937, he left his work as a lawyer and decided to devote himself to writing, beginning from radio plays.
 "Writing good sentences is a gift," Polonsky has said in an interview.
 "And writing good dialogue is a special gift."
 Probably in the late 1930s, Polonsky also joined the American Communist Party.
 He participated in the union politics and established and edited a local newspaper, The Home Front.
 In 1940, Polonsky published his first novel, a mystery story The Goose Is Cooked, which he wrote with Mitchell A. Wilson, using co-pseudonym Emmert Hogarth.

 Before signing a screenwriter's contract with Paramount, Polonsky published another novel, The Enemy Sea (1943), which was dedicated to National Maritime Union.
 During World War II, Polonsky served with the OSS in Europe, and moved to Hollywood after the war.

 Charley: "When I lose the championship, they'll have to carry me out."